Compact Dark Objects in Neutron Star Mergers: Acknowledgement

 \section{Acknowledgement}

 We thank S. Blacker, C. J. Horowitz, G. Lioutas, S. Reddy and F. Roepke for helpful discussions.
-We thank N.-U. F. Bastian, D. Blaschke, M. Hempel and T. B. Fischer for providing EoS tables A.B. acknowledges support by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No. 759253 and by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 279384907 - SFB 1245 and DFG - Project-ID 138713538 - SFB 881 (``The Milky Way System'', subproject A10).
-G.~G. and M.-R.~W. acknowledge support from the Academia Sinica by Grant No.~AS-CDA-109-M11.
-J.-H. Lien and M.-R.~W. acknowledge support from the Ministry of Science and Technology, Taiwan under Grant No. 109-2112-M-001-004, and the Physics Division, National Center of Theoretical Science of Taiwan.
+We thank N.-U. F. Bastian, D. Blaschke, M. Hempel and T. B. Fischer for providing EoS tables.
+A.B. acknowledges support by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No. 759253 by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 279384907 - SFB 1245 and DFG - Project-ID 138713538 - SFB 881 (``The Milky Way System'', subproject A10) and by the State of Hesse within the Cluster Project ELEMENTS.
+G.~G. and M.-R.~W. acknowledge support from the Academia Sinica by Grant No. AS-CDA-109-M11.
+G.~G. also acknowledges support from the National Natural Science Foundation of China under Grant No. 12205258.
+J.-H. Lien and M.-R.~W. acknowledge support from the National Science and Technology Council, Taiwan (NSTC) under Grant No. 109-2112-M-001-004 and No. 110-2112-M-001-050.
+M.~R.~W also acknowledges support from the NSTC under Grant No. 111-2628-M-001-003-MY4, and Physics Division, National Center for Theoretical Sciences of Taiwan.
 Y.-H.~Lin acknowledges support from the Postdoctoral Scholar Program of the Academia Sinica.